TobiasForner/TobiasForner/README.md

 - morg (Rust)
     - tool for organising music files on PC and (Android) phones (via `adb`)
     - uses discogs API to get more meta data
-- auto_summary (Python)
-    - customisable tool for generating LaTeX code from PDF files
-    - I mostly used this during my time at university to write my own summaries with the lecture material as a basis
 - fitnessApp 2 (Android, mix of Java and Jetpack Compose (Kotlin))
     - Android workout and Fitness app
     - initial goal was to have a power-user-focused interface that uses mostly plain text for workout specification